IT Governance Frequently Asked Questions

 - When are final decisions about proposals made?

 Requests that are forward to an Alliance from the Executive Council may be accepted or rejected by the Alliance’s members based on designated considerations.
 If the Alliance accepts the request, the members will develop a formal proposal for the Council’s consideration during one of their regular meetings.
-If the Council decides to recommend the proposal to the IT Governance Owner, the proposal will be included in a rank-ordered list that is presented to this person.
 Typically, the Council meets only two or three times per semester.
-The IT Governance Owner has the final decision regarding whether or not the proposal should be implemented.
-All proposals that are accepted by him/her are then given to the CIO for implementation.
+The IT Governance Council has the final decision regarding whether or not the proposal should be implemented.
+All proposals that are accepted by the Council are then given to the CIO for implementation.

 - What is a VPN?